-This remediation process is currently ongoing and cannot be considered complete at this time.
+Our remediation process is ongoing and is focused on designing and implementing additional monitoring controls to ensure all complex non routine transactions are identified and properly accounted for in a timely manner.
+This remediation process cannot be considered complete at this time.
 There can be no assurance that we will be successful in remediating the material weaknesses.
 We plan to continue to assess internal controls and procedures and intend to take further action as necessary or appropriate to address any other matters as they are identified.
-Notwithstanding the identified material weaknesses, we have concluded that the restated consolidated financial statements in this Annual Report on Form 10 K fairly present, in all material respects, our financial position, results of operations and cash flows as of the dates, and for the periods, presented, in conformity with GAAP.
+Notwithstanding the identified material weaknesses, we have concluded that the consolidated financial statements in this Annual Report on Form 10 K present fairly, in all material respects, our financial position, results of operations and cash flows as of the dates, and for the periods, presented, in conformity with GAAP.